Antstar609/More-Bandit-Camps/README.md

 ## Installation

-1. Download the latest release on GitHub or from this [link](https://www.nexusmods.com/kingdomcomedeliverance/mods/1701).
+1. Download the latest release on GitHub or from [Nexus Mods](https://www.nexusmods.com/kingdomcomedeliverance/mods/1701).
 2. Unzip the folder and place it in the `Mods` folder of your game directory (create it if it doesn’t exist).
 3. Launch the game.